-IT is on the cards that the Weaver Stadium,
+IT was on the cards that the Weaver Stadium,

-home of Nantwich Town FC, could be chosen as a training base for a team
+home of Nantwich Town FC, could have been chosen as a training base for a team

 taking part in the 2018 World Cup.